 One of the things we came across when investigating mistakes was the role of culture in how we deal with them.
 We invited people from Colombia, South Africa, China, Japan, Bahrain, and other countries.
 We got so many different types of mistakes, mixed stories.
 That’s because music is not really something universal, cultural aspects play a big role.
 Of course we all know what music is, like we all know what speech is, but the music that is suitable for one culture might not be suitable for another culture.
 Or the music that is suitable for one situation might not be suitable for another situation.
 So realizing that also brought a lot of new insights.
 The idea is not to generalize, but to expose as much diversity as possible.

 So for me, the main emotion has been excitement.
 Of course you resonate with what a person tells, but the main emotion has been the excitement of realizing: wow, there is such a diversity and we have never actually delved into this.
 So this is really the first attempt and there will be much more to explore in the future.”

 Avi: “Again there is this time factor, there is a dynamic to the emotions surrounding mistakes.
 A mistake can cause an emotional eruption, like a volcano.
-Admitting a mistake at that point can be very emotional, could lead to being very sad or angry.
+Admitting a mistake at that point can be very emotional, could lead to sadness or anger.
 As time passes, sometimes, the emotional ‘lava’ ‘solidifies’ and cools down, so it can more easily be touched.
 Many times we had colleagues tell us about mistakes they made ten or twenty years before.
 These years probably made it easier to talk about the mistakes.
 So you can imagine it’s very courageous to bring us a case right after it has happened.”